thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 creating-dashboard-2:
     0:
         image: /images/user-guide/dashboards/overview/create-dashboard-5-pe.png
-        title: 'In the "Add Dashboard" dialog enter a dashboard title, then click on the "Next: Owner and groups" button;'
+        title: 'In the "Add Dashboard" dialog, enter the dashboard title, and then click "Next: Owner and groups";'
     1:
         image: /images/user-guide/dashboards/overview/create-dashboard-6-pe.png
-        title: 'Change owner and specify existing or create new dashboard group.
-Click "Add";'
+        title: 'Change the owner and select an existing dashboard group or create a new one, then click "Add";'
     2:
         image: /images/user-guide/dashboards/overview/create-dashboard-7-pe.png
-        title: 'The dashboard has been created.
-It belongs to Customer A and is placed in the "Sensors" group.'
+        title: 'Your dashboard has now been created, and it belongs to Customer A, residing in the "Sensors" group.'

 creating-dashboard-3:
     0:
         image: /images/user-guide/dashboards/overview/create-dashboard-8-pe.png
         title: 'By default, the list of dashboards displays all dashboards, including those of your customers.
-To display only your dashboards, toggle the switch labeled "Include customer entities".'
+To view only your dashboards, toggle the "Include customer entities" option.'

 import-dashboard:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-1-pe.png
-        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and choose "Import dashboard";'
+        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and select "Import dashboard";'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-2-pe.png
-        title: 'The dashboard import window will open.
-Upload the JSON file and click "Import";'
+        title: 'In the dashboard import window, upload the JSON file and click "Import";'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-3-pe.png
         title: 'You have imported a dashboard.
 Open it;'
     3:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-4-pe.png
-        title: 'The dashboard has been imported along with its widgets.'
+        title: 'Your dashboard has now been imported along with its widgets.'

 export-dashboard:
     0: